pv-k/unn/README.md

 1 \t 1 \t 1:1 3:4 1:4 \t 3:2 2:1.4 19:1

 Each line contains tab-separated columns.
 The first two columns are target and weight correspondingly.
 They may be followed by any number of columns.
 Each column contains space-separated values that represent different inputs to the neural network.
-In this example we have two sparse inputs obtained from the text.
+In this example we have two sparse inputs obtained from the texts (format: feature_index:feature_value).

 Now, we can start training a neural network.
 The tool provides an easy way to specify the architecture of the neural network directly in the command line.
 For example, we may run the following command: